| Home: Patents:

 by providing, among other thins, for centralized filing procedures

+and a standardized application format.
 The timely filing of an international

 application affords applicants an international filing date in each